-- i) All studies report HGFs to be crucial for net job growth compared to non-HGFs.
-They generate a large share of all, or more than all (in the case where employment shrinks in non-HGFs), new net jobs.
-This is particularly pronounced in recessions when HGFs continue to grow, while non-HGFs decline or exit. - ii) Several studies, particularly the ones concerning the U.S., find that HGFs provide a large share of new net jobs relative to total job growth in the economy and total unemployment. - iii) Small firms are overrepresented among HGFs, but HGFs are of all sizes.
+- (i) All studies report HGFs to be crucial for net job growth compared to nonHGFs.
+They generate a large share of all, or more than all (in the case where employment shrinks in nonHGFs), new net jobs.
+This is particularly pronounced in recessions when HGFs continue to grow, while nonHGFs decline or exit. - (ii) Several studies, particularly the ones concerning the United States, find that HGFs provide a large share of new net jobs relative to total job growth in the economy and total unemployment. - (iii) Small firms are overrepresented among HGFs, but HGFs are of all sizes.
 In particular, larger firms are important job contributors in absolute terms.
-A small subgroup of large HGFs so-called Superstars or Super Gazelles are major job creators.
+A small sub-group of large HGFs so-called Superstars or super Gazelles are major job creators. - (iv) Age is undisputedly of great importance.
+All studies reporting firm age conclude HGFs to be younger on average.
+Super Gazelles are also relatively young.
+HGFs are overrepresented in young and growing industries with a large inflow of new firms. - (v) Young and small HGFs grow organically to a larger extent than large and old HGFs, and therefore make a larger contribution to net employment growth. - (vi) HGFs are present in all industries.
+There is no evidence that they are overrepresented in high-tech industries.
+If anything, HGFs appear to be overrepresented in service industries.